 Jonas Zinke, M.Sc.

 is Research Associate at EWI since 2018 and doctoral candidate at the University of Cologne.
-His research focus lies in the field of modeling energy systems.
+His research focus lies in economic and technical modeling of energy systems, in particular the coordination of power grid and renewable expansion.
+In consulting projects for clients from the industry, he has analyzed, e.g., the security of supply in extreme weather situations and the impact of different options for CO2-pricing.
 Before joining EWI, Jonas Zinke studied Business Administration & Engineering: Electrical Power Engineering at RWTH Aachen and at Pohang University of Science and Technology (Pohang, South Korea).

 2030 Peak Power Demand in North-West Europe